Amazing Rock n’ Roll Debuts

 5- Bad Company – Bad Company

-Released in the summer of 1974, Paul Rodgers, Mick Ralphs and crew teamed up to create an unmistakable rock sound with almost universal appeal.
+Released in the summer of 1974, Paul Rodgers, Mick Ralphs and crew teamed up to create an catchy, rock sound with almost universal appeal.
 Listening to the Bad Co’s debut album in its entirety is musical bliss, even 48 years after it’s release.

 6- Guns n’ Roses – Appetite for Destruction